JaredXie/Early-Childhood-Teacher-Library/Toddler.md

 ## Topics in terms of teacher intention and children's interests

 Sometimes we run out of ideas.
-Here is a [map](./docs/Toddlers-Mind-Map-A3.pdf) for reference.
+Here is a [map](./docs/Toddlers-Mind-Map-A3.pdf) for your reference to observe children's interests and develop your own teaching intention.
+Apart from this, I also recommend we can plan our activities in terms of EYLF ([this webpage will be helpful](https://www.ectplanning.com/activities)) and education calender ([such as victoria](./kinder.md#Australian-ECT-Annual-Planning-Calendar-(Victoria))in your states.

 ### Expectations of our room
 *Grouptime teaching ideas*